patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 Hosts/Net: 8388606               Class A, Private Internet
 ```

 The VPC reserves four ip addresses from every subnet.
 Shared VPCs are shared from one project to another.
-This may be part of an organizational structure, or colaboration between parts of a company.
+This may be part of an organizational structure, or collaboration between parts of a company.
 Google recommends using one VPC because its easier to manage.
 However large enterprises will ignore this.

+Shared VPCs are how the resources across several projects can be on the same network.
+This works because the host project defines service projects.
+The firewall rules for the resources can exist on the project but apply the shared VPC.
+You can specify that all future subnets are shared in a host project or just specific subnets.

+You can take this further and delineate network and project duties partitioning them among teams and therefore separating their privileges.
+As long as the host project and service projects are in the same organization, shared VPCs can be used.
+Migrations are the exception.

+When projects are in different organizations and need to communicate over a network, they can use network peering.
+VPC Network peering allows two VPCs to communicate with one another via RFC 1918 private ranges.
+Organizations usually communicate over the internet with public ips.
+If a lot of private communication exists between companies, they'll use a VPN to communicate over private networks.
+VPC Network peering is an alternative to these approaches.

+VPC Network peering might be used by an organization wanting to make their services available to its customers who are different organizations in GCP.
+A Concert company might make a private cloud network available to the ticketing vendor and the marketing vendor so that the concert organization can coordinate ticketing and sales from booths within the venue.

+Companies might use organizations as part of a higher segmentation of their projects and may have a need for organizations to communicate over its peered VPC.

+VPC Network Peering:
+* has lower latency, doesn't travel over the internet
+* as an alternative to public ips, a peered VPC is a reduced attack surface
+* egress between peered VPC is free

+Peered VPCs have their own firewall rule definitions from the VPC that is within an organization.
+A single VPC can have up to 25 connections peered at maximum.
+VPC peering works with Compute base services which receive a private IP.
+With peering, both peers must set up the configuration and the configurations must match.
+If a peer deletes their side's configuration, the peering will cease and go into inactive mode.
+Peering doesn't add latency.

+## Hybrid-Cloud Networking
+Hybrid-Cloud Networking is networking which spans clouds or to onprem datacenters.
+When only separate public clouds are involved, Multi-cloud Networking is involved.
+But when an onprem datacenters is involved with one or more public clouds, Hybrid-Cloud Networking is the term applied.
 ## Exam Essentials

 * blah